Facebook f8 brings groundbreaking changes: goes all-social, all apps will work on mobile devices

 Facebook’s f8 developers’ conference brought some of the biggest news in tech recently: the website is up for its first complete redesign with the new Timeline view of your profile and it’s almost like you’re looking at Tumblr.
 That’s not all, though, CEO Mark Zuckerberg announced social apps, music and media, which would allow you sharing even more information with your friend and... yes, spending even more time on Facebook (if that’s even possible!).

-And while most of those changes affect the desktop, the mobile applications is about to change radically as well.
-Before we jump into that, though, let’s quickly recap the new features starting with the biggest one - the Timeline.
+the Timeline.
 So simply put, the Timeline allows you to “share the story of your life on a single page,” according to Zuckerberg himself.
 It changes your profile into a much more visual set of highlights following a chronological order.
 There’s also a huge cover photo for your page, so you’re not limited to the small thumbnail for your profile pic anymore.

 Second of all, f8 brought the news of social apps.
 Starting with music, this means that you could listen to the songs your friends (or contacts if you prefer) listen via a paid service like Spotify, Rdio or Mog.
 The same goes for videos - if you see someone watch a video, you can join in via Netflix or Hulu.
 Quite curiously, though, initially the service via Netflix would only be accessible outside of the States due to copyright concerns.
 The same concept applies for books, newspapers and pretty much everything you can think of.
 This is also reflected in a new set of “verbs” that better describe what you’re doing on Facebook.
 You’ll be able to not only like, but “read, watch, listen” to things.